Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 The vulnerability database needs an API token.
 Without one the check still finds exposures and outdated components, but the vulnerability class stays empty and `vulnerabilities=0` in the perfdata regardless of the actual state of the site.
 That is why the check says so rather than reporting a clean result, and why `vuln_data_available=0` marks the run in the perfdata.

-Supply a token as described in the API Token section.
+Register for a free token at <https://wpscan.com/register> and supply it as described in the Important Notes above, preferably through `--api-token-file`.
 To have the check alert while no token is configured, set `--no-vuln-data-severity=warn`.

 The same message with `the vulnerability database was unreachable` means the token is fine but wpscan.com could not be reached during the scan.